climateclock/climate-clock-kit/instructions/instructions.md

 > _HUB75 RGB matrix panels, which can be purchased from a number of manufacturers, use a standard interface which allows them to be chained together.
 These panels vary in their manner of using the 16 pins to carry information, so if you use a type other than those sold by Adafruit, your clock's software may require [tuning.](https://github.com/hzeller/rpi-rgb-led-matrix/blob/master/README.md)_

-- Attach the fork terminals of the red (+) and black (-) wires on the power harness to the screw terminal of the HAT, and the 16-pin ribbon cable to the HUB75 header.
+- Attach the fork terminals of the red (+) and black (-) wires on the power harness to the screw terminals of the HAT, and the 16-pin ribbon cable to the HUB75 header.
 Attach one of the connectors on the power harness to a matrix panel.
 Attach the ribbon cable to the matrix panel.
 Be sure to connect it to the side of the panel which has an arrow pointing toward the panel's center.

 <img src="makerkit/C_1.jpg" width=50%><img src="makerkit/C_2.jpg" width=50%>